morrisoncm/persistence-jdbc/README.md

 The starting point is Application.java
 Right click the Application.java  and select Run As ->Java Application

-## Postman Scripts
+## Testing the application
+Download and install postman <https://www.getpostman.com/downloads/>
-To test using Postman the scripts are in the following location <https://github.com/morrisoncm/springbootjdbc/tree/master/postman>.
+The test scripts are under the project root directory in the postman folder

 ## Database - h2
 By default, Spring Boot will configure an H2 database for us